A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Concluding Remarks

 The method of difference-in-differences (DID) is widely used for policy evaluation in non-experimental settings.
 The DID method has the advantage of allowing flexible data structures (e.g., it works for repeated cross sectional studies or longitudinal data) and being able to remove time-invariant systematic differences between the treated and control groups.
 However, it is also well known that the DID method relies on a strong parallel trends assumption, which requires that in the absence of the treatment, the treated and control groups would experience the same outcome dynamics.
 To relax the stringent parallel trends assumption, recent work by \cite{hasegawadid2018} outlined a bracketing method, that uses two control groups with different outcome levels in the prior-study period and addresses the bias arising from a historical event interacting with the groups.

-In this work, we consider a strategy for bracketing in DID that generally addresses the concerns about the heterogeneity in different units' outcome dynamics in the absence of treatment, and includes the original bracketing method in \cite{hasegawadid2018} as a special case.
-Critically, we leverage two control groups whose outcomes relative to the treated group exhibit a negative correlation, and such negative correlation naturally exists under the interactive fixed effects model with a single interactive fixed effect.
-This negative correlation appears to be reasonable in our minimum wage application, as industries fluctuate with the business cycle in different ways, some are cyclical while some are countercyclical.
-Besides the minimum wage application, our negative correlation strategy for bracketing in DID could be used in other settings.
-For example, it could be used in marketing where one might be interested in considering the effect of an advertising campaign for one product and use DID comparing the advertised product to unadvertised products.
-Products which are substitutes and products which are complements for the advertised product might be expected to have negative correlations relative to the demand of the advertised product, enabling bracketing using negative correlations.
+In this work, we propose a general strategy for bracketing in DID that addresses the concerns about the heterogeneity in different units' outcome dynamics in the absence of treatment, and includes the original bracketing method in \cite{hasegawadid2018} as a special case.
+Critically, we leverage two control groups whose untreated potential outcomes relative to the treated group exhibit a negative correlation, and such negative correlation naturally exists under the interactive fixed effects model with a single interactive fixed effect.
+This negative correlation appears to be reasonable in our minimum wage application, as industries fluctuate with the business cycle in different ways, some are cyclical while some are countercyclical. {More broadly, our bracketing strategy is applicable to studies where the main concern about confounding is differential economic shocks, which includes many topics in labor economics.
+Another general area that the method is applicable is in public health.
+For example, in state-level DID analyses of policies to address drug overdose deaths, a major concern is differential shocks in the availability of fentanyl.
+We can use states such as Ohio that were first hit by fentanyl and had high per capita overdose rates as one control group, and states such as Nebraska that were relatively insulated from fentanyl and had low per capita overdose rates as the other control group \citep{zoorob2019fentanyl}.
+Under an interactive fixed effects model with the nationwide fentanyl supply as the latent time-varying factor, these two control groups can be used to bound the potential overdose outcomes of the other states in the absence of policy interventions. }

-Another important contribution in this work is that we develop a novel and easy-to-implement bootstrap inference method to construct uniformly valid confidence intervals for union bounds (i.e., the identified set can be formulated as the union of several intervals).
+Another important contribution in this work is that we develop a novel and easy-to-implement bootstrap inference method to construct uniformly valid CIs for union bounds (i.e., the identified set can be formulated as the union of several intervals).
 This bootstrap inference method for union bounds has the potential of being applied to broader settings.